brentgroves/repsys/development/status/weekly/current_status.md

 ## Linmar Network Transition

-1. 10.188.x.x network cable ran to my development system in Albion IT office in addition to 10.1.0.x network cable.
+1. A 2nd network cable to my dev system in Albion office so that I can access Albion and Avilla r620 systems I.e. a 10.188.x.x and 10.1.0.x network cable.
+2. Move one R620 to Avilla and assign Avilla network address to it, i.e. 10.188.x.x or 10.187.x.x i forget which is Avilla's network number.
+3. Configure it from Albion development system since the R620 has Ubuntu server not Ubuntu desktop.

 ## Summary